KPMG: Services

 Tax arrangements relating to tax avoidance and multinational corporations and Luxembourg which were negotiated by KPMG became public in 2014 in the so-called Luxembourg Leaks.

 Lawsuits

 Tax shelter fraud

-In 2003, the IRS issued summonses to KPMG for information about certain tax shelters and their investors.
-In February 2004, the US Justice Department commenced a criminal inquiry.
-The United States member firm, KPMG LLP, was accused by the United States Department of Justice of fraud in marketing abusive tax shelters.
-KPMG fired or forced the retirement of over a dozen who were involved.
+In 2003, the U.S. Internal Revenue Service issued summonses to KPMG seeking information about certain tax shelters and their investors.
+In February 2004, the United States Department of Justice (USDOJ) opened a criminal inquiry.
+The USDOJ accused the U.S. member firm, KPMG LLP, of fraud in marketing tax shelters.
+KPMG dismissed or required the retirement of more than a dozen partners and employees who were involved.
 KPMG LLP admitted criminal wrongdoing in creating fraudulent tax shelters to help wealthy clients avoid $2.5 billion in taxes between 1996 and 2002, and agreed to pay $456 million in penalties to avoid indictment.
-Under the deferred prosecution agreement, KPMG LLP would not face criminal prosecution if it complied with the terms of its agreement with the government.
+Under the deferred prosecution agreement, KPMG LLP did not face criminal prosecution in exchange for complying with the terms of its agreement.
 On 3 January 2007, the criminal conspiracy charges against KPMG were dropped.